jidongxiao/CSCI1200-DataStructures/lectures/06_memory/README.md

 In fact, the expression a[i] is exactly equivalent to the pointer arithmetic and dereferencing expression *(a+i) which we have seen several times before.
-- After we are done using the array, the line: delete [] a; releases the memory allocated for the entire array and calls the destructor (we’ll learn about these soon!) for each slot of the array.
+- After we are done using the array, the line: delete [] a; releases the memory allocated for the entire array and calls the destructor for each slot of the array.
 Deleting a dynamically allocated array without the [] is an error (but it may not cause a crash or other noticeable problem, depending on the type stored in the array and the specific compiler implementation).
 - Since the program is ending, releasing the memory is not a major concern.
 However, to demonstrate that you understand memory allocation & deallocation, you should always delete dynamically allocated memory in this course, even if the program is terminating.
 - In more substantial programs it is ABSOLUTELY CRUCIAL.
 If we forget to release memory repeatedly the program can be said to have a memory leak.
 Long-running programs with memory leaks will eventually run out of memory and crash.

 - Play this [animation](https://jidongxiao.github.io/CSCI1200-DataStructures/animations/dynamic_memory/example2/index.html) to see what exactly the above code snippet does.